Phish concert tours and festivals: Costumes

 On Halloween 1994, Phish performed the Beatles' White Album.
 The band played every song on the double album except "Good Night", which was played over the P.A. at the end of the set ("Birthday" was covered as an instrumental, during which Fishman presented a birthday cake to Brad Sands, the band's road manager).

-Before the band took the stage for their second set, the sound technician began playing "Speak to Me" over the PA, leading the audience to believe the band was about to play Pink Floyd's The Dark Side of the Moon.
-However, just at the moment "Breathe" would have begun, the recording immediately cut to a sample of Ed Sullivan introducing the Beatles from their famous February 9, 1964, appearance on his show.
+Before the band took the stage for their second set, the sound technician played "Speak to Me" over the PA, leading the audience to believe the band was about to play Pink Floyd's The Dark Side of the Moon.
+However, just at the moment "Breathe" would have begun, the recording cut to a sample of Ed Sullivan introducing the Beatles from their famous February 9, 1964, appearance on his show.
 The band promptly leapt into "Back in the U.S.S.R."

 Phish returned to the stage after the White Album set, and Anastasio began by playing the opening riff to "Custard Pie", the first track on Physical Graffiti by Led Zeppelin, leading some concert-goers to believe that the band would be donning two musical costumes that evening.
-However, the riff was only a tease, and Phish proceeded to play a third set of primarily original songs.
+However, the riff was only a tease, and Phish played a third set of primarily original songs.

 The show included a Halloween costume contest of audience members and Jon Fishman playing on a vacuum cleaner and gracing the stage in the nude during "Revolution 9".
 The show reportedly ended past 3:30 a.m. on November 1, 1994.

 The show has been released in its entirety as Live Phish Volume 13.